ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 - **Murder Attempt Victim**: Silent and shocked to learn crowd previously tried to kill him
 - **Traumatic Revelation**: Learning of assassination attempt ("we cut the rope, we let him go")
 - **Betrayal Processing**: Understanding extent of community hostility toward him
+- **Graceful Forgiveness**: Forgives Holya for not being aware of assassination attempt
+- **Mature Response**: Choosing grace over anger despite attempted murder
+- **Party Gratitude**: Credits party for helping him through the crisis and trauma
+- **Pragmatic Acceptance**: Acknowledges it may be necessary to leave town for safety
+- **Philosophy of Hope**: "There is always a chance of redemption, a chance of seeing the light"
+- **Wisdom Through Trauma**: Showing spiritual growth and resilience despite betrayal

 ### Aster (Failed Orator)
 - **Protective Instincts**: Immediately moved to help fallen Augustus with Mending Touch